crossbario/autobahn-js/doc/reference.rst

 * ``"closed"``: The connection was closed explicitly (by the application or server).
 No automatic reconnection will be tried.
 * ``"lost"``: The connection had been formerly established at least once, but now was lost.
 Automatic reconnection will happen **unless you return falsy** from this callback.
 * ``"unreachable"``: The connection could not be established in the first place.
 No automatic reattempt will happen, since most often the cause is fatal (e.g. invalid server URL or server unreachable)
+* ``unsupported``:  No WebSocket transport could be created.
+For security reasons the WebSocket spec states that there should not be any specific errors for network-related issues, so no details are returned in this case either.

 ``details`` is an object containing the ``reason`` and ``message`` passed to :js:func:`autobahn.Connection.close`, and thus does not apply in case of ``"lost"`` or ``"unreachable"``.